What does the phrase “you are enough” really mean and why do many of us find it so hard to accept?

 To see things differently and experience more joy, we have to change our perspective on things.

 Having a fixed belief that prevents us from moving forward means we have to change our beliefs before any real progress can be made.

 If our mindset says I need to be in a relationship or live in the perfect house to be good enough, then we’re making our self-worth conditional.

-Instead, we can believe we are good enough because we are human with interests, positive strengths, and the choice to be whoever we want to be.
+Instead, you can believe you are good enough simply for being a unique human with interests, positive strengths, and the choice to be whoever you want to be.

 2. Learn to Forgive yourself

 Uncovering the way we’ve felt about ourselves over the years can sometimes makes us feel worse.

 Therefore it’s important to treat yourself with self-love and respect.

 It’s easy to get into negativity during this part of the journey, so learn to forgive yourself for it was not your fault, it simply wasn’t the right time for you to be aware of it.